cerijerome/ceri/ceri-common/README.md

 # Ceri Common

 A collection of utility classes.
-This is a clean set that has only JUnit dependencies, with Mockito required for testing.
+The test utility classes require JUnit.